owainkenwayucl/miscell/README.md

 $ ./miscellc.py -i examples/commute.mcl -o commute.csv
 ```

-By default, miscell uses a pipe "|" as a seperator, but you can specify any string you like with the *-s* option.
+By default, miscell uses a pipe "|" as a separator, but you can specify any string you like with the *-s* option.

-You can then open the CSV file with your chosen spreadsheet, remembering to set the seperator appropriately.
+You can then open the CSV file with your chosen spreadsheet, remembering to set the separator appropriately.

 ![Import in LibreOffice](images/import.png)